-Thinking of making a move to a new city?
+Are you thinking of making a move to a new city?
 You’re not alone.
 Residents of the Big Apple, Los Angeles, and other major metropolitan areas often think the answer to making their paycheck go further is to move out of the big city.
-Some are taking a leap of faith and relocating in pursuit of a new job.
+Some are leaping a faith and relocating in pursuit of a new job.

 It used to be Americans would have to guess at how far their hard-earned dollar would stretch.
 Now there is data from the Bureau of Economic Analysis (BEA) that can help you know how much your paycheck is worth across the U.S. The BEA recently released real, price-adjusted estimates of personal income for states and metropolitan areas for 2008-2012.

 “For the first time, Americans looking to move or take a job anywhere in the country can compare inflation-adjusted incomes across states and metropolitan areas to better understand how their personal income may be affected by a job change or move.
 Businesses considering relocating or establishing new plants also now have a comprehensive and consistent measure of differences in the cost of living and the purchasing power of consumers nationwide.
 The Commerce Department’s ‘Open for Business Agenda’ prioritizes making our data more accessible and understandable so that it can continue powering both small and large businesses nationwide,” said U.S. Secretary of Commerce Penny Pritzker in a press release.

 To help you pinpoint exactly how far your paycheck goes—or doesn’t—NPR graphed data for 356 cities to illustrate the disparity between income and what it feels like.
 Curious city dwellers can plug in their metro area, or one close to them, to see the average median income and just how much it feels like that paycheck is worth.